ואתו אהליאב בן־אחיסמך למטה־דן חרשׁ וחשׁב ורקם בתכלת ובארגמן ובתולעת השׁני ובשׁשׁ׃

 Nothing is ever unnecessary or redundant in the Torah.
 It seems that this parasha introduces another element in being filled with the Spirit of God: obedience.
 Obedience to do exactly as we are told.
 Obedience today is often mistaken for 'legalism', but really, there is no being filled with the Spirit without an extreme dedication to obeying the Word of HaShem.

-AND BE YE FILLED WITH THE SPIRIT OF HASHEM AS YOU OBEY TO HONOR AND REMEMBER THE SABBATH DAY
+MAY YOU BE FILLED WITH THE SPIRIT OF HASHEM AS YOU OBEY THE COMMANDMENT TO HONOR AND REMEMBER THE SABBATH DAY